William Lyman (congressman)

 William Lyman (December 7, 1755 – September 22, 1811) was an American politician from Northampton, Massachusetts who served in the United States House of Representatives.

 Lyman was born in Northampton in the Province of Massachusetts Bay to Captain William and Jemima (Sheldon) Lyman.
 He graduated from Yale College in 1776.
 He was a militia veteran of the American Revolution.
 During Shays' Rebellion he was an aide to General William Shepard with the rank of major.

 In about 1781, Lyman married Jerusha Welles, of East Hartford, Connecticut; they had eight children.
 Jerusha died at age 43, on June 11, 1803.

 Lyman served in the Massachusetts House of Representatives in 1787 and in the Massachusetts State Senate in 1789.

 Lyman was a candidate for the first congress and ran in the Hampshire Berkshire District as an Anti-Federalist against the Federalist candidate Theodore Sedgwick.
 Sedgwick was elected.
 Seventeen towns that were favorable to Lyman were late in sending in their returns; had these towns reported in a timely manner, Lyman would have been elected.

 Lyman represented Massachusetts in the United States House of Representatives from March 4, 1793 to March 3, 1797.

 In 1804 Lyman was appointed U.S. consul in London.
-He died while on duty in 1811 at Cheltenham, Gloucestershire, England, U.K., and is interred in the Cathedral at Gloucester, England.
+He died while on duty in 1811 at Cheltenham, Gloucestershire, England, and is interred in the Cathedral at Gloucester, England.